 Tinker is arrested for the theft of Binghamton's printing press, and The Captain taps Parker to be Tinker's Defense Counsel, in a trial which Binghamton, himself, will preside over.
 Parker and McHale...

 These are the adventures of the misfit crew of PT-73 during World War II.
 They're one of the best fighting crews in the Navy, but break regulations when it suits them.
-Their commander, LCDR McHale, is at times as roguish as his crew, but he puts his foot down when things go too far.
-They are assigned an XO, Ensign Parker, who is by-the-book, but too much of a klutz to command too much respect.
-They have a house-boy Fuji Kobiaji (Yoshio Yoda), who deserted the Japanese Navy, who wears a POW outfit just in case he's caught so he won't be shot at.
-Their nemesis is CAPT Binghamton and his aide LT Carpenter.
-They're initially stationed in the South Pacific, but move to Italy in the last season.Written by
+Their commander, Lieutenant Commander Quinton McHale (Ernest Borgnine), is at times as roguish as his crew, but he puts his foot down when things go too far.
+They are assigned Executive Officer Ensign Charles Parker (Tim Conway), who is by-the-book, but too much of a klutz to command too much respect.
+They have a house-boy Fuji Kobiaji (Yoshio Yoda), who deserted the Japanese Navy, who wears a P.O.W. outfit, just in case he's caught, so he won't be shot at.
+Their nemesis is Captain Wallace B. Binghamton (Joe Flynn) and his aide Lieutenant Elroy Carpenter (Bob Hastings).
+They're initially stationed in the South Pacific, but moved to Italy in the last season.Written by

 17 of 25 people found this review helpful.

 Was this review helpful to you?

 | Report this